Dot-Rhs/Dot-Rhs/README.md

 -->

 ### About me
-I'm based in the UK and I really enjoy making absolutely pointless projects that have no real world use other than making myself laugh.
-I climb rocks, I squat barbells, I play grindcore drums and I code.
+I'm Web Developer based in the UK and I really enjoy making absolutely pointless projects that have no real world use other than making myself laugh.
+I climb rocks, I squat barbells, I play grindcore drums and I "code".

 ---